samuel025/samuel025/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... ideas
 - 🌱 I’m currently learning ...
 ReactJs
 - 👯 I’m looking to collaborate on ...
 Django, Python, React
 - 🤔 I’m looking for help with ...
 React